Concordia Village: Springfield’s Premier

 Our recreation team designs a unique and varied calendar of events each month, with an eye toward helping you expand your horizons socially, culturally, spiritually, and educationally.

-There’s always something happening at Breeze Park, from exercise classes in the pool to discussion groups in the Chapel, from movie nights in the Media Room to shopping trips off campus.
+There’s always something happening at Concordia Village, from exercise classes to discussion groups in the Chapel, from movie nights in the Media Room to shopping trips off campus.
 And if there’s ever something you want to do that’s not on the calendar, let us know!
 We’re always looking for new ideas.

-One of the most popular features of life at Breeze Park is our fabulous on-site dining.
+One of the most popular features of life at Concordia Village is our fabulous on-site dining.
 Our attentive dining services staff is always ready to assist you!
 Residents in our independent living apartments and patio homes can enjoy meals in our beautifully appointed dining room or packaged to go, with meal plans included in their monthly service fee.

 Plenty of Fun Just Around the Corner